Xtraball/SiberianCMS-Doc/docs/module/forms.md

 ### Form default nav

-This will add on top of your a default navigation, with a back arrow & a submit button
+This will add on your form a default navigation, with back arrow & a submit button

 ```php
 $this->addNav("form-test-nav")